kjolley/BIGSdb_documentation/dbase_setup.rst

 details to suit the user).::

- INSERT INTO users (id, user_name, surname, first_name, email, affiliation, status, date_entered, datestamp, curator) VALUES (1, 'keith', 'Jolley', 'Keith', 'keith.jolley@zoo.ox.ac.uk', 'University of Oxford, UK', 'admin', 'now', 'now', 1);
+ INSERT INTO users (id, user_name, surname, first_name, email, affiliation, status, date_entered, datestamp, curator) VALUES (1, 'keith', 'Jolley', 'Keith', 'keith.jolley@biology.ox.ac.uk', 'University of Oxford, UK', 'admin', 'now', 'now', 1);

 If you are using built-in authentication, set the password for this user using